This page contains affiliate links. We may earn a commission on purchases. Disclosure

 How we write and quality-check content

-Our editorial system uses AI-assisted tooling to research, draft, and quality-check content at scale.
 Every piece is evaluated against a defined quality rubric before publication — assessing whether it delivers a clear recommendation, covers the right alternatives, and adds genuine selection guidance beyond what a manufacturer or retailer already provides.
+Content that does not pass that review is held before publication.
+All published content is subject to operator review.

 How recommendations are classified

-Every recommendation carries one of four tiers:
+Every recommendation carries one of six tiers:

 • Top Pick — the strongest option for most buyers in this category